rune-labs/How-Does-Your-Brain-Sound/index.md

 # How Does Your Brain Sound?
+A Rune Labs Hack Day project by Poorvi Acharya and Ian Lockwood

 ### The Goal: Translating brain data into to musical notes
 At Rune Labs, we have incredibly rich data coming from amazing devices directly implanted in the brain.
 One of the data streams, Local Field Potential (or LFP) is measured in Hz - just like musical notes.
 And so, we got to thinking... can brain data be music?